jorbDehmel/oak/README.md

 let linked_list<t>.append(self: *linked_list<t>, what: t) -> void
 {
-    // Alloc is equivalent to C++'s new keyword alloc!(next);
+    // Alloc is equivalent to `C++`'s new keyword alloc!(next);
     next.data = what;
 }
 ```

 Oak does not have private members, nor does it have inheritance.
-Eventually, traits will be implemented as in Rust.
+Eventually, traits will be implemented as in `Rust`.

 ## Division Of Labor

-Oak does not have explicit header files like C / C++, but there is no reason why you could not use a `.oak` file like a `.hpp / .h`.
+Oak does not have explicit header files like C / `C++`, but there is no reason why you could not use a `.oak` file like a `.hpp / .h`.
 For example, a `.oak` can establish function signatures without explicitly defining them, allowing another `.oak` to define them.
 This allows easy division of labor, as in `C / C++`.
 This is obviously vital for any project of scale.
 Additionally, the translator will detect and prevent circular dependencies, eliminating any analogy to `pragma once`.

 ## Memory Safety and Heap Memory Allocation